matrix-org/complement-crypto/ENVIRONMENT.md

 ## Complement-Crypto Configuration
 Complement-Crypto is configured exclusively through the use of environment variables.
 These variables are described below.
 Additional environment variables can be used, and are outlined at https://github.com/matrix-org/complement/blob/main/ENVIRONMENT.md
+Complement-Crypto always runs in dirty mode (homeservers exist for the entire duration of the test suite) for performance reasons.

 #### `COMPLEMENT_CRYPTO_TCPDUMP`
 If 1, automatically attempts to run `tcpdump` when the containers are running.
 Stops dumping when tests complete.
 This will probably require you to run `go test` with `sudo -E`.
 The `.pcap` file is written to `tests/test.pcap`.